ethereum/devp2p/discv5/discv5-theory.md

 where `now` and `tinit` are both interpreted according to the registrar's local clock.

-If the retry is too early, too late, does not include the latest ticket, includes a ticket whose `serviceID`, `enrDigest`, or `payloadDigest` does not match the current registration request, or includes an invalid ticket, the registrar SHOULD reject the request or treat it as a new registration attempt according to the registration rules.
-Because the ticket is bound to the digest of the advertised ENR, updating the advertised ENR during a registration attempt requires starting a new registration attempt or obtaining a new ticket for the updated ENR.
+If the retry is too early, too late, does not include the latest ticket, includes a ticket whose `adDigest` does not match the advertisement in the current registration request, or includes an invalid ticket, the registrar SHOULD reject the request or treat it as a new registration attempt according to the registration rules.

+Because the ticket is bound to `adDigest`, changing the service identifier, advertised ENR, or service-specific advertisement payload during a registration attempt requires starting a new registration attempt or obtaining a new ticket for the updated advertisement.

 ### Waiting-Time Function